fortinet-fortisoar/connector-viriback-c2-tracker-feed/docs/ViriBackFeed.md

 - ViriBack C2 Tracker Feed > Ingest > Fetch

 **Note**: If you are planning to use any of the sample playbooks in your environment, ensure that you clone those playbooks and move them to a different collection since the sample playbook collection gets deleted during connector upgrade and delete.

 ## Data Ingestion Support
-Use the Data Ingestion Wizard to easily ingest data into FortiSOAR&trade; by pulling events/alerts/incidents, based on the requirement.

-**TODO:** provide the list of steps to configure the ingestion with the screen shots and limitations if any in this section.

-## Data Ingestion Support